davidyap7/admin/patterns.md

 When you are defining the different organizations for your cloud structure, consider the following guidance:

 * Define and then enforce a naming convention.
-For example, define a naming convention where the name of the organization includes information about the business area, the type of cloud ({{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_notm}} Local, or {{site.data.keyword.Bluemix_notm}} Dedicated), and the process phase (development, testing, or production).
+For example, define a naming convention where the name of the organization includes information about the business area, the type of cloud, and the process phase (development, testing, or production).
 For organizations that are located in {{site.data.keyword.Bluemix_notm}} Public, you might want to add information about the region too.
 * Define the restrictions that apply to the organization.
 For example, define the role of the team members that are going to work in that organization.
 * Identify the manager of the organization.
 * Identify the area of the business that is allocated to this organization.

-The following scenarios show different approaches that you can adopt when you define the number of {{site.data.keyword.Bluemix_notm}} organizations in a cloud environment:
+The following scenarios show different approaches that you can adopt when you define the number of {{site.data.keyword.Bluemix_notm}} organizations in an environment:
 * **Scenario 1: Segregation of user groups by business application delivery**

  Description: Corporate rules require that the apps of each LOB must be developed, managed, and deployed by users from each LOB.
 Security must be enforced so that users can access only the apps that are relevant to their part of the business.
 So, the users work in different business areas, the applications they are working on require access to different {{site.data.keyword.Bluemix_notm}} resources, and there is no activity overlap.